Poland: Cinema

 The cinema of Poland traces its origins to 1894, when inventor Kazimierz Prószyński patented the Pleograph and subsequently the Aeroscope, the first successful hand-held operated film camera.
 In 1897, Jan Szczepanik constructed the Telectroscope, a prototype of television transmitting images and sounds.
 They are both recognised as pioneers of cinematography.
 Poland has also produced influential directors, film producers and actors, many of whom were active in Hollywood, chiefly Roman Polański, Andrzej Wajda, Pola Negri, Samuel Goldwyn, the Warner brothers, Max Fleischer, Agnieszka Holland, Krzysztof Zanussi and Krzysztof Kieślowski.

 The themes commonly explored in Polish cinema include history, drama, war, culture and black realism (film noir).
 In the 21st-century, two Polish productions won the Academy Awards – The Pianist (2002) by Roman Polański and Ida (2013) by Paweł Pawlikowski.
+Polish cinematography also created many well-received comedies.
+The most known of them were made by Stanisław Bareja and Juliusz Machulski.

 Media

 According to the Eurobarometer Report (2015), 78 percent of Poles watch the television daily.
 In 2020, 79 percent of the population read the news more than once a day, placing it second behind Sweden.
 Poland has a number of major domestic media outlets, chiefly the public broadcasting corporation TVP, free-to-air channels TVN and Polsat as well as 24-hour news channels TVP Info, TVN 24 and Polsat News.
 Public television extends its operations to genre-specific programmes such as TVP Sport, TVP Historia, TVP Kultura, TVP Rozrywka, TVP Seriale and TVP Polonia, the latter a state-run channel dedicated to the transmission of Polish-language telecasts for the Polish diaspora.
 In 2020, the most popular types of newspapers were tabloids and socio-political news dailies.

 Poland is a major European hub for video game developers and among the most successful companies are CD Projekt, Techland, The Farm 51, CI Games and People Can Fly.
 Some of the popular video games developed in Poland include The Witcher trilogy and Cyberpunk 2077.
 The Polish city of Katowice also hosts Intel Extreme Masters, one of the biggest esports events in the world.